 Bakfickan, Jakobs torg 12, 111 52 Stockholm, Sweden

-After a few days, I started to lose track of how much pickled herring I’d tried and in how many different ways it was prepared.
+After a few days, I started to lose track of how much herring I’d tried and in how many different ways it was prepared.
 Typically, you’ll find it as the main component of an entree, served with boiled potatoes, or on top of a piece of rye bread as a snack.
-The pickling is sweeter than I imagined it would be, and the herring has a meatier consistency than fish usually does.
+Surströmming is a bit different than the others.
+It’s fermented and the herring has a meatier consistency than fish usually does.
 It’s actually pretty good once you get used to it.

 I had these tasty herring snack in Malmo at an outposting of a popular deli and restaurant in the Malmo train station: